np-guard/vpc-network-config-synthesis/README.md

   -f, --format string        Output format; must be one of [tf, csv, md, json] -h, --help                 help for vpcgen
-  -l, --locals               whether to generate a locals.tf file (only possible when the output format is tf) -o, --output-file string   Write all generated resources to the specified file.
+  -l, --locals               whether to generate a locals.tf file (only possible when the output format is tf) -d, --output-dir string    Write generated resources to files in the specified directory, one file per VPC.
+  -o, --output-file string   Write all generated resources to the specified file -p, --prefix string        The prefix of the files that will be created.
 ```
 **Note**: The infrastructure configuration must always be provided using the `--config` flag.